 - Finally, people must translate these intentions into real actions.

-How to account for the value-action gap
+Accounting for the value-action gap

 How to reduce the value-action gap

-- Make it easier for people to act in a way that is consistent with their values.
+- Make it easier for people to act in a way that’s consistent with their values.
 The easier it is for people to take action that reflects their values, the more likely they are to do so.
 For example, you can make it more likely that you will avoid drinking soda when you’re in the office, by taking a bottle of water with you to work.

-- Make it harder for people to act in a way that is inconsistent with their values.
-The bigger the penalty for acting in a way that is inconsistent with a certain value, the more likely people are to act in accordance with that value.
-For example, a common type of penalty involves a negative social perception by others, which occurs when people act in a way that is inconsistent with the prevailing behavior of their peers.
+- Make it harder for people to act in a way that’s inconsistent with their values.
+The harder it is to act in a way that’s inconsistent with a certain value, the more likely people are to act in accordance with that value.
+For example, you can make it more likely that people will act in a way that’s consistent with a certain value by giving them a negative social reaction whenever they consider acting in a way that’s inconsistent with that value.

 Summary and conclusions